'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 The president's talk about building the border wall leaves her cold: "When we heard that, I said, 'You can't say things like that.'
 There are so many migrant workers in this country.
 You just wonder, do you really see who your population is?"

-Without migrant workers to pick the crops, Reamer says, "there wouldn't be food.
+Without migrant workers to pick the crops, Reamer says, "There wouldn't be food.
 It's just as simple as that."
 She mentions Michigan's asparagus crop of 2016, which had to be mowed under because there weren't enough workers to pick it.

-Looking around her orchard, Reamer says, "The one thing the population doesn't understand, for farmers like us— without the migrant labor, this doesn't happen.
-You won't have apples in your supermarkets, they just won't get picked.
-Because unfortunately, the average Joe in the United States doesn't want to go out and do this job for 10 hours a day."
+Looking around her orchard, Reamer says, "The one thing the population doesn't understand, for farmers like us — without the migrant labor, this doesn't happen.
+You won't have apples in your supermarkets; they just won't get picked.
+Because, unfortunately, the average Joe in the United States doesn't want to go out and do this job for 10 hours a day."

 Because of the farm labor shortage, many farms across the country are relying more heavily on workers from Mexico, brought in through the H2A temporary visa program.
 The workers earn $12.75 an hour, at minimum, plus transportation and housing.

 Farmers complain that the program is cumbersome.
 There's a lot of red tape, with multiple federal agencies involved, and it's expensive: It can cost about $2,000 in fees for each worker they bring in.
 But the growers need the help.
-Nationwide, the H2A program has grown by 81 percent over the last five years.
+Nationwide, the H2A program has grown by 81 percent over the past five years.

 Across Grand Traverse Bay, a migrant worker named Marcelino — who asks that we not use his last name because he fears being deported — is at home in the trailer he shares with his two daughters and his wife, Leticia, who is busy making tortillas for dinner.